Leave the NMR room immediately in the incident of a magnet quench.

 Do not locate your hands on the magnet

 The magnet Dewar has a high center of gravity and supported with the antivibration legs bolted to the floor.
-And the magnet can be easily tip over if you locate your hands on it while inserting sample into magnet.
+The magnet can be easily tipped over if you locate your hands on it while inserting sample into magnet.

 Keep magnetic media, ATM and credit cards, and watches outside the 5-gauss perimeter from the centerline of the magnet.